ssharp122/Redshift-SQL-Queries-for-Obeya-Emirates-fleet-stability-visualization-tool-/README.md

   - Dataiku
   - Starfish
   - Spotfire (visualization Tool similar to Tableau or PowerBI)
+# Challenges Solved
+  - The Obeya visualization tool was previous an entirely manual Excel driven process with manual data extraction from    	Atlas/Redshift.
+This structure automates the entire process.

 # SQL Extraction Query
 - Schema names, table names, and business-specific identifiers have been generalized to protect propreitary information